1. Academic Validation

 Abstract

 Uricase-deficient mice develop uric acid nephropathy, with high mortality rates before weaning.
 Urate excretion was quantitated and renal function was better defined in this study, to facilitate the use of these mice as a model for evaluating poly(ethylene glycol)-modified recombinant mammalian uricases (PEG-uricase) as a potential therapy for gout and uric acid nephropathy.
 The uric acid/creatinine ratio in the urine of uricase-deficient mice ranges from 10 to >30; on a weight basis, these mice excrete 20- to 40-fold more urate than do human subjects.
 These mice consistently develop a severe defect in renal concentrating ability, resulting in an approximately sixfold greater urine volume and a fivefold greater fluid requirement, compared with normal mice.
 This nephrogenic diabetes insipidus leads to dehydration and death of nursing mice but, with adequate water replacement, high urine flow protects adults from progressive renal damage.
 Treatment of uricase-deficient mice with PEG-uricase markedly reduced urate levels and, when initiated before weaning, preserved the renal architecture (as evaluated by magnetic resonance micros-copy) and prevented the loss of renal concentrating function.
 PEG-uricase was far more effective and less immunogenic than unmodified uricase.
-Retention of uricase in most mammals and its loss in humans and some other primates may reflect the evolution of renal function under different environmental conditions.
+Retention of uricase in most mammals and its loss in humans and some Other primates may reflect the evolution of renal function under different environmental conditions.
 PEG-uricase could provide an effective therapy for uric acid nephropathy and refractory gout in human patients.

 Figures